marabian/useful-llm-stuff/README.md

 * [LMSYS Chatbot Arena Leaderboard](https://chat.lmsys.org/?leaderboard) - Popular LLM Benchmark website

 * [MMLU with variants](https://paperswithcode.com/dataset/mmlu) - Benchmark designed to measure knowledge acquired during pretraining by evaluating models exclusively in zero-shot and few-shot settings.
 This makes the benchmark more challenging and more similar to how we evaluate humans.
+Uses multiple-choice questions.

 * [MTEB](https://huggingface.co/spaces/mteb/leaderboard) -  Multi-task and multi-language comparison of embedding models.